magicproduct/fp8-task-template/README.md

 # FP8 stochastic rounding

-- Write a python function that converts a torch tensor of type {fp32, fp16 or bfloat16}
+- Write a python function that converts a torch tensor of type {bfloat16}
   to [fp8](https://lambdalabs.com/blog/nvidia-hopper-h100-and-fp8-support) with N mantissa bits (N is an argument to this function).
 - The fp8 tensor should be stored as a uint8 tensor because not all GPUs support fp8 natively.
 Cast to fp8, not to uint8.
 Clarifying Note: This task is about shifting bits, not using .to(torch.uint8).
-- Also write a function to convert the int8-based tensor back to fp16
+- Also, write a function to convert the int8-based tensor back to fp16
 - Your function should stochastically round (https://nhigham.com/2020/07/07/what-is-stochastic-rounding/) the source tensor.
 Note that there are edge cases, all of which should be considered.
-- Write unit test thats assert the expected value of the casting function is close to the source tensor to validate your stochastic rounding implementation.
-The unit test is part of the task and we're looking for detailed and thorough assertions that target the key functionality precisely.
+- Write a unit test that asserts the expected value of the casting function is close to the source tensor to validate your stochastic rounding implementation.
+The unit test is part of the task, and we're looking for detailed and thorough assertions that target the key functionality precisely.

 ## Environment